 Many providers listed in the Roundtable’s briefing on High-Impact Civic Education offer high-quality online resources.
 Several others have launched new offerings or have curated their materials for online use.
 Please alert the Roundtable’s Adam Kissel (akissel@PhilanthropyRoundtable.org) to additional resources.

-The National Constitution Center is offering free live daily classes for students of all ages on the Constitution available through Zoom and accessible on any home computer, laptop, or phone.
-Classes begin on March 24th and run for eight weeks.
-The Center also offers many additional resources focused on the Constitution and where scholars agree and disagree on how to interpret it.
+The National Constitution Center has just started daily classes on the Constitution: “daily live constitutional conversations for middle school, high school, and college students, available through Zoom, and accessible on home computer, laptop, or phone,” for eight weeks starting March 24.
+The Center offers many additional resources focused on the Constitution and where scholars agree and disagree on how to interpret it.

-Hillsdale College Online launched a new 25-lecture course entitled The Great American Story: A Land of Hope which “explores the history of America as a land of hope founded on high principles.
+At Hillsdale College Online a new 25-lecture course, The Great American Story: A Land of Hope, “explores the history of America as a land of hope founded on high principles.
 In presenting the great triumphs and achievements of our nation’s past, as well as the shortcomings and failures, it offers a broad and unbiased study of the kind essential to the cultivation of intelligent patriotism.”
 Hillsdale offers many additional courses aimed at adult learners.

 Annenberg Classroom’s resources include videos of Supreme Court justices teaching about the Constitution.
 Additional high-quality videos are online at Prager University.
 Don’t miss the PBS-quality three-video series with Judge Douglas Ginsburg, A More or Less Perfect Union, produced by the Free to Choose Network.

 National History Day teaching resources include a variety of materials on American history.
-The Center for Civic Education also has a variety of lesson plans on America’s Founders and is currently offering their We the People e-book free until July 31st.
+The Center for Civic Education also has a variety of lesson plans on America’s Founders and topics such as Women’s History Month.